HHS/simpler-grants-gov/documentation/decisions/adr/0002-wiki-platform.md

 - Supports a wide variety of media and content types
 - Supports Google Analytics integration as well as limited native analytics
 - Supports external contributions through GitHub PRs
-- Supports beginning of type page history and version comparison
+- Supports beginning-of-time page history and version comparison
-- Provides native support for itnernationalization across all pages
+- Supports itnernationalization across all pages
 - Minimimal ongoing maintenance costs due to SaaS hosting
 - Exposes limited API for content and space management
 - Data can be synced to GitHub repo owned by HHS